AngieC96/advanced_programming_2019-20/lectures/c++/10_mixing/Notes.md

 000000000000002a T main
                  U printf
 0000000000000000 r val1
-0000000000000004 R val2
+0000000000000004 R val2 # external linkage
-0000000000000000 d val3 // internal linkage
+0000000000000000 d val3 # internal linkage
-0000000000000004 D val4 //external linkage
+0000000000000004 D val4 # external linkage
 ```

 Weak symbols are implementation dependent!
 You can have surprises!!!!

-If you write a `printf` function without putting any variable but only a string, the compiler will call the`puts`function because it is simpler!
+If you write a `printf` function without putting any variable but only a string, the compiler will call the `puts` function because it is simpler!

 In the code